stefkn/steken.dev/src/markdown/gatsby_adventure.md

 If for no other reason than to get more exposure to React and GraphQL, and to experience the process of migrating from one static site generator (Jekyll) to another, I'm still very glad that I undertook the project.
 It's been a while since I worked with React, so it was a great excuse to learn about changes since older versions (<16) such as Hooks and Fiber. [^2]

-Since we're on the topic, I thought it would be a great excuse to write a small piece on static vs. client/server-side rendering (CSR/SSR), what in the world a _"Jamstack"_ is, and what Gatsby is all about.
+Since we're on the topic, I thought it would be a great excuse to write a small piece on static vs. client- and server-side rendering (CSR/SSR), what in the world a _"Jamstack"_ is, and what Gatsby is all about.

 ## A brief history of the web

-In order to explain the differences between the three main web paradigms, it's necessary to go back (briefly) into the history of the modern web for a little context – a topic I find fascinating.
+In order to explain the differences between the three main web paradigms, it's necessary to go back (briefly) into the history of the modern web, for a little context – luckily, a topic I find fascinating.
 Here goes:

-As you may already know, the World Wide Web was a **side-project** of a contractor-turned-scientist at CERN, (now a Sir) Tim Berners-Lee – *making every other side project since look pretty underwhelming.* In the earliest days, there was one web server, a NeXT Computer with a now-legendary sticker on the front reading: **"this machine is a server ...
+As you may already know, the World Wide Web [^12] was a **side-project** of a contractor-turned-scientist at CERN, (now a Sir) Tim Berners-Lee – *serving as possibly the best excuse for [20% time]() ever.* In the earliest days, there was one web server, a NeXT Computer with a now-legendary sticker on the front reading: **"this machine is a server ...
 DO NOT POWER DOWN !!!"** [^3]

 This machine has a fascinating history, a Marvel-esque cross-universe Silicon Valley origin story with Steve Jobs and his fabled ousting from Apple... but I digress.
 The  machine ran the first web server software, [CERN httpd](https://en.wikipedia.org/wiki/CERN_httpd).
 For those playing along at home, you can even go and look at some of the [original C source](https://www.w3.org/Daemon/Implementation/HTDaemon.c) code at the W3C foundation.

 In essence, httpd – while cutting-edge stuff at the time – was pretty simple. [^4] You give it some configuration rules, tell it where the files are, and that's it.
-Other machines can send it HTTP requests, and httpd will respond to them with the files it finds under the `/Public/Web/` directory. [^5] In terms of interactivity, the best you could ask for were [Common Gateway Interface (CGI)](https://www.w3.org/Daemon/User/CGI/Overview.html) scripts.
+Other machines can send it HTTP requests over the network, and httpd will respond to them with the files it finds under the `/Public/Web/` directory. [^5] In terms of interactivity, the best you could ask for were [Common Gateway Interface (CGI)](https://www.w3.org/Daemon/User/CGI/Overview.html) scripts.
 Instead of simply serving a HTML document when a browser issues a request for a CGI URL, the server runs a specified CGI script, which outputs either a dynamically-generated HTML document (such as a list of search results) or the location of another HTML document.
 See [here](https://computer.howstuffworks.com/cgi3.htm) for more details.

-While still used today, the web server spawns a new CGI process for each new incoming request to a CGI URL; **the overhead of spawning and killing a process for each new request quickly becomes massive** when dealing with a high-throughput website.
+While still very much in use today, the web server spawns a new CGI process for each new incoming request to a CGI URL; **the overhead of spawning and killing a process for each new request quickly becomes massive** when dealing with a high-throughput website.
 Clearly, the modern interactive web wouldn't be possible if we were still using CGI scripts to render everything!

 ## Static, Client- and Server Side Rendering

 This brings us neatly to the topic of static, client- and server-side rendering.
-We're far from the days of yore when web pages were largely static content; we now expect web pages to be **sophisticated applications in themselves,** allowing us to send messages, shop securely, stream live content, [collaboratively animate](https://garticphone.com/), [get lost in the world](https://www.geoguessr.com/), and much more.
+We're far from the days of yore when web pages were largely static content; we now expect web pages to be **sophisticated applications in themselves,** allowing us to send messages, shop, bank, stream live content, [collaboratively animate](https://garticphone.com/), [get lost in the world](https://www.geoguessr.com/), and much more.
 CGI simply doesn't give us the flexibility we need to enable such experiences.
 Which brings us to:

 ### Client Side Rendering (CSR)